hashicorp/vault/website/source/api/auth/github/index.html.md

 general information about the usage and operation of the Github method, please see the [Vault Github method documentation](/docs/auth/github.html).

-This documentation assumes the Github method is mounted at the `/auth/github` path in Vault.
-Since it is possible to mount auth methods at any location, please update your API calls accordingly.
+This documentation assumes the Github method is enabled at the `/auth/github` path in Vault.
+Since it is possible to enable auth methods at any location, please update your API calls accordingly.

 ## Configure Method